-"AUFD", Oakland University's staff, faculty and student yearly Fall fund drive.
-Our All-University Fund Drive, where many of us in the Oakland family choose to donate from our own paychecks into funds for good causes at our own University.
-Our University President even matches a large portion of our donations.
+"AUFD", is Oakland University's yearly Fall fund drive.
+Our All-University Fund Drive, where many of us in the Oakland University Family choose to donate from our own paychecks into funds supporting various good causes at our own University.
+Our University's President even matches a large portion of our donations.
 These are causes like:

 For anyone who is not familiar with that checklist, it is the fundamental process taught and practiced several times a year in many many high schools and grade schools in the United States.
-If your are an American parent of todlers who are not in school just yet, you will learn all about Run, Hide, Fight pretty soon when your kids start school.
-Active shooter event training from security experts, including the FBI, teach: Run, Hide, Fight.
-In that order.
+If you are a US parent of toddlers who are not in school just yet, you will learn all about Run, Hide, Fight when your kids start school.
+Active shooter event training from security experts, including the FBI, teaches: Run, Hide, Fight.
+In that exact order.
 The fight is the last resort if you find yourself trapped and confronted by a person with a gun who is likely going to shoot you.
 You can let them shoot you, or you can fight and make it very hard for them to do so.

-Is my University at some level embarrassed to be in the Fox news media spotlight?
-Yes, I suppose that it is, but in reality, Oakland University is NOT alone among campuses that still have many classroom doors that cannot be quickly locked from INSIDE the classroom.
-Fox news went off on some weird agenda and in doing so got the purpose of the pucks completely wrong.
-However, that said, as a boy who grew up in Canada using real hockey pucks without pads on, I can guarantee you that pucks can hurt like hell when they hit you in almost any part of your head or body.
-You can hold a puck in even a tiny hand, and when you do, this 98-cent educational awareness tool reminds the holder about Run, Hide, Fight.
+Was my University at some level embarrassed to be in the Fox news media spotlight?
+Yes, I suppose it was, but in reality, Oakland University is NOT alone among universities and colleges in America that still have classroom doors that cannot be quickly locked from INSIDE the classroom.
+Fox news went off on some weird agenda and in doing so missed the educational and awareness purpose of the hockey pucks.
+However, that said, as a boy who grew up in Canada using real hockey pucks on the back yard ice without pads on, I can guarantee you that pucks hurt like hell when they hit you in almost any part of your head or body.
+You can hold a puck in even a tiny hand, and when you do, this 98-cent educational awareness tool reminds the puck's holder about "Run, Hide, Fight".

-It is all fine and dandy for Fox news anchors, Facebook users, and Twitterites older than 30 to ridicule the hockey pucks, but none of us older than 30 understand what it is like to practice run, hide and fight, several times a year in our high schools.
+It is all fine and dandy for news anchors, Facebook users, and Twitterites older than 30 to ridicule the hockey pucks, but none of us older than 30 understand what it is like to practice run, hide and fight, several times a year in our high schools.
 So talk to your under 30 Children, and ask them how it feels to practice these drills.
 If they are in college, ask them if they still practice active-shooter drills in college.
 The answer to the last question for many campuses in this country is going to be NO.